13 April 2018

 According to the recent statistics from Statista, we should expect a 246.15% lift in worldwide eCommerce sales, from $1.3 trillion in 2014 to $4.5 trillion in 2021.
-No wonder that ever more eCommerce clients are coming to Agente asking us to make their website more attractive in order to boost sales.
+No wonder ever more eCommerce clients are coming to Agente asking us to make their website more attractive in order to boost sales.
 Do you know what they mostly care about?
 A landing page, because it’s the first thing that website visitors come across within their user flow.

 After reading this article, you’ll learn e-commerce web design tips concerning the best product page designs and get some inspiration for creating or updating your eCommerce website or POS interface design.

 Five elements that a product page cannot do without

 No doubt that there’s always room for imagination when creating the concept of a product page design or redesigning an e-commerce website.
-You can add, remove, or swap design elements of your choice, but the primary goal is to sell your product, so make sure you provide some essentials to meet user expectations and to encourage them to buy.
+You can add, remove, or swap design elements of your choice, but the primary goal is to sell your product, so make sure you provide some essentials to meet user expectations and encourage them to buy.
 Agente suggests starting a product page with the following five elements: